life-points/website/content/posts/2018-06-01-natural-baby-products-you-can-feel-good-about.md

   - Parenthood
 draft: false
 ---
 I am always trying to figure out the healthiest things to put on my body and in my body, so when it came to my baby, I was even more concerned!
-Here are my ten favorite natural products to use on my baby and a few products I feel are safe for baby to be on.
+Here are my favorite natural products to use on my baby and a few products I feel are safe for baby to be on.
 Everything on my list is rated between a 1 and a 2 on the environmental working group website.
 I did a lot of research and my baby loves all of these products and I feel good about them too.

 **Wipes:** [Water Wipes](https://amzn.to/2JloiDw)- These cleanup numero 2 very well and are made of just water and a little fruit extract.